hphelion/documentation/commercial/GA1/commercial.install-GA-before.md

 #### Preparing the network for an ESX installation {#network_ESX}

-If you are installing HP Helion OpenStack in a KVM deployment, you must configure your network as shown in the following diagram.
+If you are installing HP Helion OpenStack in a ESX deployment, you must configure your network as shown in the following diagram.

-<a href="javascript:window.open('/content/documentation/media/topology_esx.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack beta architecture diagram for KVM network architecture.</a>(opens in a new window)
+<a href="javascript:window.open('/content/documentation/media/topology_esx.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX network architecture.</a>(opens in a new window)

 For ESX deployments, two specific networks must be installed and configured for the VMware vCenter environment.
 The network is used for communication between specific aspects of vCenterL
 - the OVSvApp communicates with the Neutron message queue